dask/dask/docs/source/dataframe.rst

    .. grid-item::
       :columns: 12 12 8 8

-      Dask Dataframe helps you process large tabular data by parallelizing pandas, either on your laptop for larger-than-memory computing, or on a distributed cluster of computers.
+      Dask DataFrame helps you process large tabular data by parallelizing pandas, either on your laptop for larger-than-memory computing, or on a distributed cluster of computers.

-      -  **Just pandas:** Dask dataframes are just many pandas dataframes.
+      -  **Just pandas:** Dask DataFrames are a collection of many pandas DataFrames.

          The API is the same.
 The execution is the same.
-      -  **Large scale:** Works on 100 GiB on a laptop, or 100 TiB on a cluster
+      -  **Large scale:** Works on 100 GiB on a laptop, or 100 TiB on a cluster.
-      -  **Easy to use:** Pure Python, easy to set up and debug
+      -  **Easy to use:** Pure Python, easy to set up and debug.

    .. grid-item::
       :columns: 12 12 4 4